elasticsearch-dump/elasticsearch-dump/README.md

 - Ensure JSON in the searchBody properly escaped to avoid parsing issues : https://www.freeformatter.com/json-escape.html
 - Dropped support for Node.JS 8 in Elasticdump v6.32.0.
 Node.JS 10+ is now required.
 - Elasticdump v6.42.0 added support for CSV import/export using the [fast-csv](https://c2fo.io/fast-csv/) library
+- Elasticdump v6.68.0 added support for specifying a file containing the searchBody